 After spending seven-plus months limiting interactions with others, working and learning from home, worrying night and day about health and safety, plus weathering the ups and downs of an election year, are there even rules anymore?
 For many families, Christmas decorations come out the moment Halloween decorations are put away.
-For them, cooking the Thanksgiving turkey while listening to Michael Buble croon "White Christmas" is perfectly natural — double the holiday, double the joy!
+For them, cooking the Thanksgiving turkey while listening to Michael Bublé croon "White Christmas" is perfectly natural — double the holiday, double the joy!
 (And I need joy right now, y’all.)
 On the flip side, there are those who find the juxtaposition of the two holidays to be downright disgraceful.
 They are not one mega-holiday; they are two distinct holidays, and should be treated as such.

-Now, before you get up on your soapbox about savoring all that Thanksgiving has to offer, consider this: Business Insider recently reported that putting up your Christmas decorations earlier makes you happier.
+Now, before you get up on your soapbox about savoring all that Thanksgiving has to offer, consider this: Good Housekeeping recently reported that putting up your Christmas decorations earlier makes you happier.
 If happiness in 2020 has been harder to come by, why not grab a little extra this season?
 The original source for this report stemmed from an interview by UNILAD where psychoanalysts explained how decorating early for the holidays can evoke feelings of nostalgia in the brain's pathways that lead to happiness.
 Who can argue with the look of joy on the face of the Arizona mom surprised with a giant Christmas tree put up secretly by her husband pre-Thanksgiving?
 Pure.
 Happiness.
 If this is the result of decorating early, sign me up!

 In the second camp, however, a report by Southern Living argues that the decorations can wait.
-"Black Friday, the day after Thanksgiving, is the earliest that you should set up a Christmas tree or put up Christmas-specific decorations," according to an article by the Southern lifestyle brand.
+"Black Friday, the day after Thanksgiving, is the earliest that you should set up a Christmas tree or put up Christmas-specific decorations," according to an article by the magazine.
 Why?
-"Because it is inconsiderate for your beautiful tree to steal the thunder from you big turkey dinner."
+"Because it is inconsiderate for your beautiful tree to steal the thunder from your big turkey dinner."

 The great Christmas decor debate has even been tackled by CNN in a quippy text exchange format published by two of the media outlet's writers.
 Delaney Strunk argued that the Christmas holiday "matriarch" Mariah Carey released her iconic tune ""All I Want For Christmas Is You" in October, therefore decorating even "a full month before Thanksgiving" is acceptable.
 In a reasonable counterargument, AJ Willingham explained how red and green decor clashes with "the whole rustic Thanksgiving vibe."
 With a myriad of takes floating around the web, it's hard to know for sure which decorating direction to go in.

 To tackle this divisive conversation headfirst, Romper asked people on both sides of the debate on social media to weigh in.
 For Colorado-based consultant Payahm Mansoori, the "holiday creep" is a slippery slope and has a track record for ruining holidays as it is.
 "It's way too early to be celebrating Christmas in November.
 It's a December thing," Mansoori tells Romper.
 "Holiday creep stinks.
 Just look at Black Friday.
 It used to be 8 a.m. after Thanksgiving, now it's Thanksgiving night and that sucks."
-(Although those Black Friday deals happening mostly online this year and stores closed on Turkey Day, you could theoretically shop right from your Thanksgiving table without skipping a beat.)
+(Although with Black Friday deals happening mostly online this year and stores closed on Turkey Day, you could theoretically shop right from your Thanksgiving table without skipping a beat.)

-Speaking of practicality, sometimes purchasing and decorating a Christmas tree has less to do with preference and more to do money.
-Even though Good Housekeeping reported that historically, Victorian traditions dictated Christmas decorations be put up no sooner than a few days before the actual holiday, I'm personally stretched extremely thin financially after traveling for Thanksgiving and purchasing Christmas gifts.
+Sometimes purchasing and decorating a Christmas tree has less to do with preference and more to do with money.
+Even though Good Housekeeping reported that historically, Victorian traditions dictated Christmas decorations be put up no sooner than a few days before the actual holiday, I'm personally stretched extremely thin financially after buying all of the food for Thanksgiving and purchasing Christmas gifts.
 For us, that means the tree goes up before Thanksgiving, when we have a little extra dough to make it happen.
-After all, that's the last time we'll have any extra cash until January.
+With added financial strain from the pandemic, this could be a major factor for some this year.

 Mary Hicks, mother of one from Northern California, argues that setting up the tree early only adds to the joy of Thanksgiving — something much needed after this tough year.
 "I don’t understand why people think having a Christmas tree makes you less thankful.
 It’s the season of being grateful, giving, trees, turkeys, time with others, it doesn’t matter how you celebrate these things," Hicks tells Romper.

 This article was originally published on